TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Intro/README.md

 #### Calculating Wavelengths
 Lets put the theory at work and calculate antenna lengths.

-In Europe, many license-free transmitters work at *433.95MHz*.
+In Europe, many license-free transmitters work at *433.92 MHz*.
 How long needs a good antenna wire be to resonate at this frequency?

 Put the values into the formula:

 ````
-λ (wavelength) = 29979.2458 / 433.95
+λ (wavelength) = 29979.2458 / 433.92
-               = 0.6908456227676
+               = 69.0893385877581
 ````

-The wavelength for radio waves at a frequency of *433.95MHz* turns out to be *69.1 cm*.
+The wavelength for radio waves at a frequency of *433.92 MHz* turns out to be *69.1 cm*.
 If you need the wavelength for other frequencies, just change the frequency in *Mhz*.

 > [!NOTE]
 > When you use `29979.2458` as the speed of light, you can divide it directly with a frequency specified in *MHz* and get back the wavelength in *centimeters*.
-Using the scientific default base units (meter, Hertz), the formula would be `299792458/433950000` and return the wavelength in *meters* instead of *centimeters*.
+Using the scientific default base units (meter, Hertz), the formula would be `299792458/433920000` and return the wavelength in *meters* instead of *centimeters*.

 #### Antenna Length

-For a *433.95 MHz* transmitter, a *full-λ* antenna would have a length of *69.1 cm*.
+For a *433.92 MHz* transmitter, a *full-λ* antenna would have a length of *69.1 cm*.
 That's pretty long, and often too long to be handled.

 To keep antennas practical, you can...